phymalidoust/cs-bookstore/README.md

 # Sample code in C#
 Created by Mohammad Alidoust

-## Book store and book repair workshop
+## Bookstore and book repair workshop

 Imagine a bookstore receives books that need to be repaired.
-According to workshop, the bookstore should divide the books into three categories (1) 'Ancient': Age>30y (2) "Old": 30>Age>10 (3) "Young": Age<10.
+According to the workshop, the bookstore should divide the books into three categories (1) 'Ancient': Age>30y (2) "Old": 30>Age>10 (3) "Young": Age<10.

 The sample code thus registers books and repair history with unique book and repair IDs.